Stock market today: Wall Street falls as pressure from the bond market stays high

 NEW YORK (AP) — Wall Street is slipping Thursday, as pressure from the bond market stays high due to worries about a too-hot U.S. job market.

-The S&P 500 was 0.7% lower in midday trading, a day before a highly anticipated report on the job market that could sway where the Federal Reserve takes interest rates.
-The Dow Jones Industrial Average was down 145 points, or 0.4%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 0.9% lower.
+The S&P 500 was 0.5% lower in afternoon trading, a day before a highly anticipated report on the job market that could sway the Federal Reserve's view on interest rates.
+The Dow Jones Industrial Average was down 123 points, or 0.4%, to 33,008 as of 1:29 p.m.
+Eastern time, and the Nasdaq composite was 0.5% lower.

 Stocks have struggled since the summer under the weight of soaring Treasury yields in the bond market, which undercut stock prices and crimp corporate profits.
 Yields have leaped as traders acquiesce to a new normal where the Federal Reserve is likely to keep its main interest rate at a high level for a long time, as it tries to extinguish high inflation.